Movable Antennas for Wireless Communication: Opportunities and Challenges: Introduction

 Over the past few decades, the evolution from single-antenna or single-input single-output (SISO) to multi-antenna or multiple-input multiple-output (MIMO) has been a crucial trend in the development of wireless communication systems \cite{Wang2019massiveMIMO}.
 By leveraging the spatial multiplexing, interference suppression, beamforming, and diversity gains, MIMO technologies have significantly enhanced the capacity and reliability of wireless communications.
 However, existing communication systems cannot fully utilize the wireless channel spatial variation or so-called spatial degree of freedom (DoF) in the given regions where the transmitter (Tx) and receiver (Rx) reside due to the discrete form of antennas or antenna arrays deployed at fixed positions.
 To overcome this limitation, movable antenna (MA) technology was recently introduced to enable the local movement of antennas at the Tx/Rx in their specified regions \cite{zhu2022MAmodel}.
 With the aid of mechanical controllers and drivers, MAs can be continuously moved within a confined region, thereby fully exploiting the spatial DoF in the region for improving the wireless channel condition.

 With the development of Internet of Things (IoT), future wireless networks will need to support the communications of massive IoT devices, for which a cost-effective solution is machine-type communication (MTC) \cite{Beyene2017narrowIoT,Dowhuszko2016delayMTC}.
 Typically, MTC is applicable for IoT devices that are deployed in confined areas at fixed locations, while the surrounding environment may change over time and results in slowly-varying wireless channels.
-In such scenarios, narrow-band MTC usually has limited time and frequency diversity to utilize for improving the transmission reliability.
-As such, MA becomes a viable technology for achieving higher spatial diversity gains compared to conventional fixed-position antennas (FPAs) \cite{zhu2022MAmodel}.
+In such low-mobility scenarios, narrow-band MTC usually has limited time and frequency diversity to utilize for improving the transmission reliability.
+As such, compared to conventional fixed-position antennas (FPAs), MA becomes a viable technology for achieving higher spatial diversity gains for slowly varying channels \cite{zhu2022MAmodel}.
 It is worth noting that spatial diversity can be easily obtained by the conventional antenna selection (AS) technique \cite{Sanayei2004antennas}.
 However, to achieve higher spatial diversity gains, the AS system needs to employ more antennas in an extended area from which a given number of antennas are selected based on their instantaneous channel state information (CSI).
 In contrast, the MA system can exploit the full spatial diversity in a given region with much fewer antennas or even a single antenna.
 Moreover, the antennas in AS systems can only be discretely deployed at fixed locations in a one-dimensional (1D) line or two-dimensional (2D) surface.
 In comparison, MAs can be flexibly moved in a three-dimensional (3D) region to fully exploit the channel variation therein.
 Thus, compared to AS, MA is a more cost-effective and efficient solution for exploring the spatial DoFs in confined regions.